How customer service and social media go hand-in-handBy Solange Messier

 4. Monitor customer feedback and sentiment

-Be proactive about monitoring social media channels for customer feedback.
+Be proactive about monitoring social media channels and tools for customer feedback.
 Always respond to comments and other engagements on all social media platforms as quickly as possible.
 Train your support team to focus on customer satisfaction by responding to comments with positive or negative words appropriately.

 5. Stay up-to-date on social media platform features and changes

 Keeping up with the latest trends and changes on each social media platform is crucial to provide top-notch social media customer service for your clients.
 Make sure you and your team stays informed about every update on the platforms you use and that anyone managing your clients' social media presence understands how these updates can impact customers' perception of the businesses you represent and manage.

 Integrating social media customer service into your marketing strategy